By1337/BAuction/README.md

 ## Getting BuildTools
 1. Download [BuildTools](https://www.spigotmc.org/wiki/buildtools/).

-2. Complete Spigot JAR for version 1.16.5 using the following command:
+2. Complete Spigot JAR for various versions using the following command:
    ```bash
    java -jar BuildTools.jar --rev 1.16.5
    ```

+   Execute this operation for the following versions: 1.17.1, 1.18.2, 1.19.4, 1.20.1, but with an additional flag: `--remapped`.

 ## Compiling BAuction
 1. Clone this repository to your local machine: